open-telemetry/opentelemetry-specification/specification/sdk-tracing.md

 instances.
 This means methods like `addSpanProcessor` must be implemented on `TracerFactory`.

+Each processor registered on `TracerFactory` is a start of the processing pipeline that consist of other processors and exporters.
+Processors (or exporters) may implement tagging, batching, filtering and other advanced scenarios.

+SDK MUST allow to end each pipeline with individual exporter and do filtering or batching independently on each pipeline.

+SDK MUST allow implementing helpers as composable components that use the same chainable `SpanProcessor` interface.

+SDK authors are encouraged to implement common functionality such as queuing, batching, tagging, etc. as helpers.
+This functionality will be applicable regardless of what protocol exporter is used.

 The following diagram shows `SpanProcessor`'s relationship to other components in the SDK: